-A man in an ermine-collared coat holds a cylindrical recorder, left hand uppermost.
-The head and foot of the recorder are ornamented with incised lines.
-Before him, on a small table, is an open book; on the wall beside him is pinned a piece of paper on which are the opening 45 breves of the tenor part of a four-part sonnet-in-dialogue by an anonymous composer, possibly Francesco Pativino also called Francesco Santa Croce (m.1556).
+A man in an ermine-collared coat holds a cylindrical recorder, the head and foot of which are ornamented with incised lines.
+Before him on a small table is an open book; on the wall beside him is pinned a piece of paper on which are the opening 45 breves of the tenor part of a four-part sonnet-in-dialogue by an anonymous composer, possibly Francesco Pativino also called Francesco Santa Croce (m.1556).
 From his attire, the subject is a courtier rather than a professional musician.